aywengo/custom-aws-prometheus-exporter/README.md

     annotations:
       summary: Subnet {{$labels.vpc_id}}/{{$labels.subnet_name}} CIDR {{$labels.cidr_block}} in AZ {{$labels.availability_zone}} is running out free IPs.
 Only {{$value}} left to use, which is less than 32.
 ```

+## Usage

+- Clone this repository
+- Change src/main.py to expose the metric you need
+  - Tips for debugging:
+    - `helm lint helm`
+    - `helm template helm`
+    - `helm install --dry-run --debug test helm`
+    - `helm upgrade --dry-run --debug test helm`
+- Change helm/values.yaml to match your needs
+- Install the helm chart
+  - `helm install aws-custom-exporter helm`
+  - If you want in another namespace than `default`, use ` --set namespace=monitoring` or update `namespace` in values.yaml